hosiangchindarren/MindSpace/README.md

 Milestone 1 - Technical proof of concept:
 - Login feature completed
 - Establish a backend using Firebase
 - Functional pages that can be navigated between
+- Finish Meditation Feature

 Milestone 2 - Prototype:
 - Full Implementation of the core features